 Users should also note that the interpolated estimates are based on observations recorded in a standard Stephenson screen or equivalent, placed in an open and usually flat area.
 It does not represent the ground level climate of some areas (e.g. wooded systems) and does not address all the issues associated with slope and aspect.
 Users may need to implement their own microclimate adjustments.

 The number of stations recording climate variables significantly increased around 1957 – the International Geophysical Year.
 An anomaly interpolation technique is used to interpolate maximum and minimum temperature, radiation and vapour pressure for all years prior to 1957.
-The anomaly method is better able to interpolate sparse datasets than direct interpolation because much of the variance can be captured by a mean dataset constructed from a larger dataset.
+The anomaly method is better able to interpolate sparse datasets than direct interpolation because much of the variance can be captured by the long term mean.
+The anomaly method works as follows: (i) the anomaly at each station is computed by subtracting the long term daily mean (for the given station and variable) from each observed value; (ii) the anomaly data are interpolated using a smoothing spline; (iii) at each pixel the interpolated long term daily mean (for the given variable) is added to the interpolated anomaly.
+To further improve the interpolation, SILO uses "support" values to support the spline in data sparse regions.
+The support values are set to zero (i.e. the anomalies are zero at all support locations), so the resulting gridded dataset will be similar to the long term mean in the vicinity of each support value.

 The data quality throughout the pre-1957 period was examined in: Rayner, D.P., Moodie, K.B., Beswick, A.R., Clarkson, N.M., and Hutchinson, R.L.
 (2004), New Australian daily historical climate surfaces using CLIMARC.
 Queensland Department of Natural Resources, Mines and Energy Report QNRME04247.
 Available here.